lhc0512/edge-computing-testbed/README.md

 ## Docker Image

 build the docker image based on `docker/build-image.md` for components in the testbed.
-The components include `edge-node`, `edge-controller` and `edge-exeperiment`.
+The components include `edge-node`, `edge-controller` and `edge-experiment`.

 ## MySQL